 - Moorhead High School was recognized as one of the nation's top 100 schools in speech and debate activities by the National Forensic League.
-Moorhead High School ranked 54th out of 2,700 schools nationwide. - The Moorhead High School Music Department was selected as a finalist in the GRAMMY Signature Schools Program.
-This is the fifth consecutive year that the department has been recognized as one of the top 100 music programs in the nation.
+Moorhead High School ranked 54th out of 2,700 schools nationwide. - The Moorhead High School team of Brad Rassier and Sean Richards placed first in the Minnesota finals of the Ford/AAA Student Auto Skills Challenge and competed at the national finals in June 2006.

 Tests Grades Tested Dates Objectives/Uses Basic Skills Tests in: Writing 10 and above who have not passed the test Jan.
 23, 2007 To ensure minimum competency in the areas of math, reading and writ- Reading 10, 11 and 12 who Feb.
 6, 2007 ing; required for graduation in Min- Math have not passed the test Feb.
-8, 2007 nesota for students grades 10-12 Minnesota Comprehensive Assessments-II (MCA-IIs) in: Reading 10 April 19, 2007 To provide information about instruction of the Minnesota Academic Standards and help Math 11 April 19, 2007 schools and teachers determine Science MHS May 1 & 3, 2007 program improvements Test of Written Composition 9 April 10, 2007 To ensure minimum competency in writing; required for graduation Measures of Academic Progress (MAP) 9 Fall and spring, all students Winter, selected students To provide a measure of a student's academic progress in reading and mathematics skills Test of Emerging Academic English (TEAE) English language learners in 10 Same as reading MCA-IIs above To demonstrate growth in English; replaces reading MCA-IIs Mathematics Test for English Language Learners (MTELL) English language learners in 11 Same as math MCA-IIs above Replaces math MCA-IIs Test of Emerging Academic English: Listening and Speak- ing (TEAELS) English language learners in all grades Oct.
-23-27, 2006 (Field Tests) March 12-16, 2007 To provide information assessing the listening and speaking skills of ELL Special Education test as applicable Specific students in all grades As needed To assess student needs for referral and special help; to assist Entrance tests for students new to the district Specific students in all grades As needed with classroom placements and course adjustments PLAN 10 Nov.
+8, 2007 nesota for students grades 10-12 Minnesota Comprehensive Assessments-II (MCA-IIs) in: Reading 10 April 19, 2007 To provide information about instruction of the Minnesota Academic Standards and help Math 11 April 19, 2007 schools and teachers determine Science MHS May 1 & 3, 2007 program improvements Test of Written Composition 9 April 10, 2007 To ensure minimum competency in writing; required for graduation Measures of Academic Progress (MAP) 9 Fall and spring, all students Winter, selected students To provide a measure of a student's academic progress in reading and mathematics skills Test of Emerging Academic English (TEAE) English language learners in 10 March 12-16, 2007 To demonstrate growth in English; ELLs take TEAE and reading MCA-I Mathematics Test for English Language Learners (MTELL) English language learners in 11 Same as math MCA-IIs above Optional test to replace math MCA-IIs for ELLs Test of Emerging Academic English: Listening and Speak- ing (TEAELS) English language learners in all grades Oct.
+23-27, 2006 (Field Tests) March 12-16, 2007 To provide information assessing the listening and speaking skills of ELLs Special Education test as applicable Specific students in all grades As needed To assess student needs for referral and special help; to assist Entrance tests for students new to the district Specific students in all grades 7 is needed with classroom placements and course adjustments PLAN 10 Nov.
 2, 2006 To provide information and assist in PSAT 11 Oct.
 18, 2006 counseling individual college-bound students; all are norm-referenced ACT 11-12 Various Saturdays achievement tests SAT 11-12 throughout the year Armed Services Vocational Aptitude Battery (ASVAB) 11-12 Nov.
-16, 2006 To determine students' vocational aptitude and interests Advanced Placement Exams 10, 11, 12 May 7-11, 2007 May 14-18, 2007 To determine college credit related t student scores
+16, 2006 To determine students' vocational aptitude and interests Advanced Placement Exams 10, 11, 12 May 7-11, 2007 May 14-18, 2007 To determine college credit related to student scores